Rendering transparent overlapping meshes only once in URP

 Using the Stencil buffer

 To only render the infill once, we can use some stencil buffer settings.
-The stencil buffer is a one byte value stored for every pixel, and can be handy to mask out objects in various ways.
-In our case we can write a specific value to the stencil buffer when drawing either the infill or the edges material, and only draw to the render output if that specific value is not already present.
-In this way, only the first draw in the render queue will actually write to the screen.
+The stencil buffer is a one-byte value stored for every pixel and can be handy to mask out objects in various ways.
+In our case, we can write a specific value to the stencil buffer when drawing either the infill or the edges material, and only draw to the render output if that specific value is not already present.
+In this way, only the first draw in the render queue will write to the screen.

 Our window into in-editor rendering config